 Marine vegetation is protected under the Fisheries Management (FM) Act 1994.
-Within the Clyde MSF construction site, mangrove vegetation is present along Duck Creek and A'Becketts Creek.
+Within the Clyde MSF construction site, mangrove vegetation and coastal wetlands are present along Duck Creek and A'Becketts Creek.
 Section 5.23 1 (b) of the EP&A Act exempts SSI from a range of approval requirements, including permits under of the FM Act 1994.
-No permit is therefore required for the removal of marine vegetation (including mangroves) approved as part of this Project..
+No additional permits are therefore required for the removal of marine vegetation (including mangroves) that have been already approved as part of this Project.